kraemr/simple-pnglib/README.md

 However this library is intended to be as simple as possible.
 As a lot of png libraries have a lot of features that are just confusing.

+## What to expect ?

+Just to temper your expectations, this will not have any more advanced features like iCC profiles,gamma,sRGB and other things like that.
+Its for reading the pixelvalues doing something to them or not and write them back to a file ... or not.
+This Library was more of a learning experience for me.

 ## How to use: